 Q: Why haven't all the available donors shown already been fully screened?A: We have over 450 active donors at any given time and it would be financially impossible to fully screen every donor (each would cost upwards of $3,000).
 Additionally, some donors are never chosen or decide not to remain on the active roster if they are not quickly selected.
 We poll our donors regularly to ensure they wish to remain on the roster, and remove those who do not wish to wait to be selected.

 Q: What are my overall chances of getting pregnant with frozen oocytes?A: The results using our eggs are not only dependent upon individuals working for TWEB.
 End users (laboratory staff at clinics utilizing eggs from TWEB) play a significant part in successful outcomes.
 As a result, our outcome measures reflect the variation that is present across all IVF centers..
 We have developed a training program where our Scientific Director travels to individually assist embryologists in clinics who use eggs for their patients for the first time.
 As a result, clinic outcomes are steadily improving.
-Survival and fertilization rates average about 80%, which is similar to statistics in many published scientific papers.
-Clinical pregnancy rates (fetal heartbeat) on a per-cycle basis with eggs from The World Egg Bank fluctuates between 30 and 40 % over time.
+Survival and fertilization rates average about 90%, which is similar to statistics in many published scientific papers.
+The ongoing pregnancy rate on a per-cycle basis with eggs from The World Egg Bank is approximately 55%.
 Considering all of the factors that go into a cycle, and the variables beyond the control of TWEB, we feel this is a good outcome, and reflects a true probability of success.